sembian-m/LoadTime/docs/README.md

 - **Host Permissions:** To access all URLs for monitoring and managing page load times in the toolbar.
 - **Scripting:** To execute scripts within the active tab to collect performance metrics.
 - **Storage:** To store performance data and the unique client ID locally on your device.
-- **Tabs:** To monitor tab updates and changes in their loading status for real-time update on page load times.

 ## Privacy Policy